I go I know not where to bring back I know not what.

 My earliest inspirations were Dürer’s hare and Stubbs’ Whistlejacket, everything magical and sublime like my parents when they were young and we lived in Darband in Tehran and our simple apartment before that, Chopin and Clementi, the Caspian, later Rimbaud and Dostoyevsky, Tolstoy, Duras and Camille Claudel, beauty in all its shapes and forms, including of course those beautiful fairytale cartoons.
-Oh, and Jeanne d’Arc, Inspector Clouseau, Lombard and Monroe, Mr. Balanchine’s glorious dancers, Dodie Smith books, Chaplin’s Limelight, Saura’s Cria Cuervos, and Gena Rowlands and John Cassavetes, forever.
+Oh, and Jeanne d’Arc, Inspector Clouseau, Lombard and Monroe, Mr. Balanchine’s glorious dancers, Dodie Smith books, Chaplin’s Limelight, Saura’s Cria Cuervos, the French singer Christophe, and Gena Rowlands and John Cassavetes, forever.

 If you are interested in my work, I would love to hear from you.
-I do sell original works, offer reproductions, and am currently open to commissions.
-Please email me at email@example.com to discuss possibilities.
+I do sell original works, offer reproductions, and am currently accepting commissions.
+Please email me at firstname.lastname@example.org to discuss possibilities.
 (The contact form on this site gets a little glitchy.)
 With my background in intuitive training, I feel commissioned pieces can especially now make for interesting life additions, not unlike bespoke pieces of couture or talismans tailored for your growth and joy in our dramatically evolving world.

 With warmest thanks for your time and support.